 And so we find ourselves surrounded and vastly outnumbered by the howling savages and zombies of the moral apocalypse, a kind of last ditch Fort Apache, and like others in history , sometimes you reach a place where you just have to stand and deliver.

 I wear my Poppy to remind me of the generations wiped out by an insidious evil flowing through the rivers of self interest in the hearts of our secular masters who believe sacrifice is only for the other guy, the little guy, the suckers, and I thank God this is just boot camp.

-Today at Mass, I thought about Boy Trudeau and Red Rachel, and said a prayer for them.
+Today at church, I think about Boy Trudeau and Red Rachel, and say a prayer for them.

 2 hear this, you who govern great populations, taking pride in your hosts of subject nations!

 3 For sovereignty is given to you by the Lord and power by the Most High, who will himself probe your acts and scrutinize your intentions.

 4 If therefore, as servants of his kingdom, you have not ruled justly nor observed the law, nor followed the will of God,